-Amigo~\cite{varshavsky2007amigo} is one of the earliest studies that uses a common radio environment to authenticate mobile devices without explicit user involvement.
+Amigo~\cite{varshavsky2007amigo} is one of the earliest studies that use a common radio environment to authenticate mobile devices without explicit user involvement.
 It adopted Diffie-Hellman protocol (also known as D-H protocol) to establish keys followed by a commitment scheme to address Man-in-the-Middle (MITM) attack.
 Finally, the similarity between the radio signals measured by two devices is used to verify if they are in close proximity.
 The authors claimed that Amigo is secure against MITM attack, eavesdropping attack and spoofing attack.

-Mathur et al.~\cite{mathur2011proximate} proposed Proximate, a system that generated a secret key for two mobile devices in close proximity from their measured wireless radio signal.
+Mathur et al.~\cite{mathur2011proximate} proposed Proximate, a system that generated a secret key for two mobile devices nearby from their measured wireless radio signal.
 Proximate adopted the conventional key generation process mentioned in the last subsection: quantization, reconciliation and privacy amplification.
 It removed the reliance on Diffie-Hellman protocol, but its bit generation was very low (only 1-3.5 bit/s).

 To overcome the low bit rate problem, Xi et al.~\cite{xi2016instant} proposed a CSI-based authentication and key generation system called The Dancing Signals (TDS) for two devices in close proximity.
 Although TDS used CSI to generate keys, it presented a novel key generation method.
 The keys were generated randomly and encoded by the CSI features.
 Only the other device that had similar features can decode the key.
 Therefore, both devices can agree on the same key.
 By not generating keys from CSI directly, TDS improved key generation rate significantly.
-According to their evaluation, TDS can achieve bit rate of hundreds bit/s.
-Moreover TDS can be extended to support a group of users.
+According to their evaluation, TDS can achieve a bit rate of hundreds of bit/s.
+Moreover, TDS can be extended to support a group of users.